Cargill: Air pollution

-In 2005, the company settled with the Department of Justice and Environmental Protection Agency over Clean Air Act violations, including a plan to invest over $60 million in capital improvements for clean air controls, after a joint federal and state effort that included Alabama, Georgia, Indiana, Illinois, Iowa, Missouri, Nebraska, North Carolina, North Dakota and Ohio.
+In 2005, the company settled with the Department of Justice and Environmental Protection Agency over Clean Air Act violations, including a plan to invest over $60 million in capital improvements for clean air controls, after a joint federal and state effort that included Alabama, Georgia, Indiana, Illinois, Iowa, Missouri, Nebraska, North Carolina, North Dakota, and Ohio.

 In 2006, NatureWorks, a subsidiary in Nebraska, settled with the state over inadequate air pollution controls.

 In 2015, Cargill settled with the EPA over Clean Air Act violations in a plant in Iowa.

 Tax evasion

-In 2011 a case of transfer mispricing came to light in Argentina involving the world's four largest grain traders: ADM, Bunge, Cargill, and LDC.
-Argentina's revenue and customs service began an investigation into the four companies when prices for agricultural commodities spiked in 2008 but very little profit for the four companies had been reported to the office.
-As a result of the investigation, it was alleged that the companies had submitted false declarations of sales and routed profits through tax havens or their headquarters.
-In some cases they were said to have used dummy corporations to buy grain and inflated costs in Argentina to reduce the recorded profits there.
+In 2011, a case of transfer mispricing came to light in Argentina involving the world's four largest grain traders: ADM, Bunge, Cargill, and LDC.
+Argentina's revenue and customs service began an investigation into the four companies when agricultural commodity prices spiked in 2008, but very little profit had been reported to the office.
+As a result of the investigation, it was alleged that the companies had submitted false sales declarations and routed profits through tax havens or to their headquarters.
+In some cases, they were said to have used dummy corporations to buy grain and to inflate costs in Argentina to reduce recorded profits there.
 According to Argentina's revenue and customs service, the outstanding taxes amounted to almost US$1 billion.
 The companies involved have denied the allegations.
 As of 2019, the Argentinian tax authorities have not replied to Swiss NGO Public Eye’s request as to the state of the case.

-In its 2018 annual report to the US Securities and Exchange Commission (SEC), Bunge mentioned provisions that suggested the case was still ongoing: "[A]s of December 31, 2018, Bunge's Argentine subsidiary had received income tax assessments relating to 2006 through 2009 of approximately 1,276 million Argentine pesos (approximately $34 million), plus applicable interest on the outstanding amount of approximately 4,246 million Argentine pesos (approximately $113 million^{]})."
+In its 2018 annual report to the US Securities and Exchange Commission (SEC), Bunge mentioned provisions that suggested the case was still ongoing.

+The Argentine tax court ruled officially against Cargill in 2023, mandating the associated fine and interest.

 Animal welfare

-In 2015, Cargill announced that it would phase out gestation crates for its sows by 2017, reportedly responding to pressure from clients and consumers.
+In 2015, Cargill announced it would phase out gestation crates for its sows by 2017, reportedly in response to pressure from clients and consumers.

-In 2022, an inspection into a Dayton turkey factory revealed infractions against the Poultry Products Inspection Act, such as turkeys dying from asphyxiation without being stunned or slaughtered.
+In 2022, an inspection into a Dayton turkey factory revealed infractions against the Poultry Products Inspection Act, an act intended to minimize suffering to poultry animals.
+In contrast to the requirements of this act, Cargill allow turkeys to die from asphyxiation without first being stunned or slaughtered.

 Antibiotic usage

-In 2024, the USDA reported that Cargill was administering human-grade antibiotics to its cattle, despite labelling the beef products as free of antibiotics.
-The Bureau of Investigative Journalism reported that Cargill used antibiotics deemed vital for human health by the World Health Organization.
-This practice leads to human population antibiotic resistance, a source of human suffering prioritized by the UN.
-These antibiotics are restricted by the FDA to require a vet's prescription.
-However, farmers are still responsible for proper administration of the antibiotics.
+In 2024, the USDA reported that Cargill was administering human-grade antibiotics to its cattle, despite labelling the beef products as "raised without antibiotics," a breach of truth-in-advertising/labeling standards.
+The Bureau of Investigative Journalism then reported that the antibiotics covertly given by Cargill to its cattle were human-use, meaning they would significantly contribute to human population antibiotic resistance, a source of human suffering prioritized by the UN.

+Price fixing

+In 2024, McDonald's Corporation sued JBS, National Beef, Cargill, and Tyson, along with their subsidiaries, for alleged price fixing.
+In 2026, both Cargill and Tyson settled, agreeing to pay $87.5 million.